michaelplaing/mr_rax/README.md

 Some additions and modifications have also been made to Rax itself to support the following functions needed by the above.
 There is also some experimental code included to avoid repetitive scanning of node data for the next child node index, which may be particularly important for the anticipated wide spans of binary Client IDs.

 - raxSeekChildren: Seek a key in order to get its immediate child keys.
-A key of NULL seeks the root.
+A key of NULL seeks the root which is useful for handling a rax tree of depth 1.

 - raxNextChild: Return the next immediate child key of the key sought above.